pass-culture/pass-culture-app-native/doc/installation/iOS.md

 ### Further installation process

-To install iOS modules (pods), we use Cocoapods (dependency manager).
+To install iOS modules (pods), we use CocoaPods (dependency manager).
 It is built with Ruby, so make sure it is installed on your computer.

 Install RVM (Ruby Version Manager) with this command :